Thief River Falls Public Library: History

 It became apparent that the Carnegie Library was crowded and the building was in need of repairs.
 It was in 1966, that the library moved to its present location across the street from the Carnegie Library, which still houses the library today.

 In 1968, Pennington and Red Lake counties banded together to form the Northwest Regional Library system and established the Thief River Falls Public Library as its headquarters library.
 The regional system helped the TRF Public Library expand its resources through interlibrary loan services, savings from bulk purchases, savings from a centralized processing and administrative staff and much more.

 In 1991, during the library's 90th anniversary celebration week, the TRF Public Library automated its circulation system.
 In late 1994, Internet access was added.
 During the 90th anniversary celebration, the library board noted a number of other changes that had occurred: the library had gone from a start-up collection of 200 books to over 55,000 books in that time frame.
 It had also increased the formats it offered from books only to books, newspapers, magazines, videos, audios, CDs and DVDs.

-The library continues to grow and develop, always keeping an eye on the original purpose of the library—to provide informational, educational and recreational opportunities to all.
+The library provides informational, educational and recreational opportunities to all.

 The 1914 Carnegie library building is listed on the National Register of Historic Places.